As of 31/05/20 all authors are still with LH&G.

 What (if any) steps can the applicant take if registration is refused?

 The Applicant is given 3 months to submit correction submissions where the application form is not complete, otherwise the application is considered invalid.
 Where there is statutory non-compliance during Preliminary Examination, the Applicant is given 3 months to submit correction submissions, which will then go back for Preliminary Examination, otherwise, the application is refused.
 Where the Request for Substantive or Modified Substantive Examination is not received, the application will be withdrawn.
 Where there is statutory non-compliance during Substantive Examination, the Applicant is given 2 months to submit correction submissions/arguments, which will then go back for Substantive Examination, otherwise the application is refused.
-The Applicant can appeal to the High Court, and subsequently to the Court of Appeal and the Federal Court as a final resort.

 Where there is non-compliance with statutory requirements during the Formality Examination, the Applicant may make Amendments, which will then go back for Formality Examinations.
 Where the Amendments are not accepted, the application is refused with no means for appeal.